Iga Świątek: 2020: French Open champion, top 20

 Świątek made her return to the WTA Tour at the Australian Open.
 She matched her best result at a major with another fourth-round appearance, this time highlighted by a victory over No. 20, Donna Vekić.
 She defeated Vekić again at the Qatar Open, her last match win before the WTA Tour was shut down for six months due to the COVID-19 pandemic. Świątek continued her major tournament success once the tour resumed.
 She reached the third round at the US Open, losing to eventual runner-up Victoria Azarenka.

 Entering the rescheduled French Open in September, Świątek was ranked No. 54 in the world.
 Nonetheless, she won the singles event for her maiden WTA title.
 During the tournament, she defeated 2019 runner-up and world No. 19, Markéta Vondroušová, in the opening round.
 Her biggest upset was a victory in the fourth round over top seed and world No. 2, Simona Halep, who was on a 17-match win streak and was also the heavy favourite to win the title.
 She only lost three games against Halep after winning just one game against her in the same round of the French Open the previous year. Świątek defeated world No. 6, Sofia Kenin, in the final to become the first Polish (Note: Defined here as a player representing Poland.
-2018 Australian Open winner Caroline Wozniacki was born to Polish parents, but represented Denmark.) player to win a major singles title and the lowest-ranked French Open champion in the history of the WTA rankings.
+2018 Australian Open winner Caroline Wozniacki was born to Polish parents, but represented Denmark.
+Similarly the 3 time major winner Angelique Kerber was born to Polish-German Parents but represented Germany) player to win a major singles title and the lowest-ranked French Open champion in the history of the WTA rankings.
 She also became the youngest singles champion at the tournament since Rafael Nadal in 2005 and the youngest women's singles winner since Monica Seles in 1992.
 She won the title without dropping a set or more than five games to any opponent, and the 28 games she lost in total were tied for the second-fewest among French Open singles champions in the Open Era behind only the 20 games Steffi Graf lost in 1988.
 With the title, Świątek rose to No. 17 in the world.
 She also played the doubles event, partnering with Nicole Melichar for the first time.
 The pair reached the semi-finals, and also did not drop a set until their last match.

 In 2020, Świątek was voted the WTA Fan Favorite Singles Player of the Year.